fxxrytail/skzcode/content/shows/stray-kids.md

 mainCat: "Stray Kids Survival Show"
 weight: 1
 pageType: "By Year"
-description: "Completed with their own musical identity and worldview, the story of Stray Kids’ birth"
+description: "TV Show.
+Completed with their own musical identity and worldview, the story of Stray Kids’ birth"
 ---
 You may watch the full episodes on [StrayKSubs](https://strayksubs.com/videos/survival-show/)